School of Social and Political Science

 Wellcome Trust Research Fellow looking at the recruitment of Community Health Volunteers in Kenya.

 There are two strands to my work.
-The first is non-state actors, primarily NGOs and now companies, and how such private entities create public authority to act.
-This was the basis of my doctoral research and recent monograph: Legitimation as Political Practice: Crafting Everyday Authority in Tanzania (CUP 2022).
-I am interested in where state and non-state actors coproduce particular effects, what I term the non/state, whereby practices, practicalities and people overlap and become enmeshed.
-My most recent work looks at the Chinese non/state in east Africa.
+The first is non-state actors, NGOs and now companies, and how such entities create the public authority to act.
+This was the basis of my monograph: Legitimation as Political Practice (CUP 2022).
+I am interested in where state and non-state actors coproduce and co-depend, what I term the non/state.
+My recent work looks at the Chinese non/state in east Africa.

 Teaching

-• Africa in International Politics (PG) 2015, Guest Lecturer
+• Africa in International Politics (PG) 2015, Lecturer

 • Approaches to Politics and IR (Honours) 2012-14, Tutor